sahlet-official/userlog/Specification/Specification.md

      - when the **log text area** is empty - there should be transparent or gray text "log..." without quotes;
      - when the **log text area** is not empty - there should not be text "log...", only log text;
      - lines should look like this: &lt;name of button> &lt;date and time of pressed event>;
+     - it should fill all the free space on the screen without crowding out the rest of the UI elements;
      - it should be scrollable if the content does not fit in the area;
      - it should correspond to design requirements [TODO: link should be here]();
 2. User story.
 [TODO: issue reference]()<br>